Michelle Obama's Take On 'Lean In'? 'That &#%! Doesn't Work'

 This is how I picture Auntie Mich in er’yday convo cause she’s a real one 💅🏾♥️✊🏾— Sa'uda (@saudakariima) December 2, 2018

-The advice for women to "lean in" has been criticized before.
+The advice for women to lean in has been criticized before.

 In a widely read 2012 essay in The Atlantic titled "Why Women Still Can't Have It All," Anne-Marie Slaughter wrote of the impossible situations many women confront as they try to balance career and family.
 Slaughter, a Princeton professor and former director of policy planning at the U.S. Department of State (and who is now CEO and president at think tank New America), wrote:

-"When a woman starts thinking about having children, Sandberg said, 'she doesn't raise her hand anymore ...
-She starts leaning back.'
+"When a woman starts thinking about having children, Sandberg said, 'she doesn't raise her hand anymore ... she starts leaning back.'
 Although couched in terms of encouragement, Sandberg's exhortation contains more than a note of reproach.
 We who have made it to the top, or are striving to get there, are essentially saying to the women in the generation behind us: 'What's the matter with you?' "

 Sandberg herself has acknowledged that despite plenty of leaning, the world hasn't made much progress toward equal representation of women since her book came out in 2013.